 Many professionals equate networking with specific activities and then define it as comfortable or uncomfortable.
 You should never purposely put yourself in a situation that makes you feel awkward.
-Your body language will say you are ill at ease and people will read actions insincere vour as inauthentic- tic.
-Strategic networking processes are designed to networking activities less stressful because you are prepared.
-There are many ways to find comfort- able networking situations where working is a by-product of an activity you enjoy.
+Your body language will say you are ill at ease and people will read your actions as insincere or inauthentictic.
+Strategic networking processes are designed to make networking activities less stressful because you are prepared.
+There are many ways to find comfortable networking situations where networking is a by-product of an activity you enjoy.
 Think parties, lectures, golf, conferences, little league, hiking.